APSL/django-yubin/docs/index.rst

 django_yubin
 ===============

-Django mailer is used to queue e-mails.
+Django Yubin is used to queue e-mails.
 This allows the emails to be sent asynchronously (by the use of a command extension) rather than blocking the response.

+It also provides with some classes that allows you to compose e-mails in the same way you compose your django templates, using different templates for subject, body and html content.

 Contents: